The OFJCC is proud to be supported by the Koret Taube Initiative on Jewish Peoplehood.

 Love of education.
 Respect for hard work.
 Appreciation of community.
 And pastrami on rye.
 Mix together in equal parts and you have the makings of a people—the Jewish people.

 For thousands of years, the concept of Jewish Peoplehood has inspired, intrigued, vexed and perplexed Jews and non-Jews alike.
-Many believe that the principle form of Jewish expression is no longer found exclusively in the synagogue but also in Jewish humor, music, food and art.
+Many believe that the principal form of Jewish expression is no longer found exclusively in the synagogue but also in Jewish humor, music, food and art.
 Today, Jewish identity is often defined by tradition, heritage, culture and family.

 To better understand and cultivate a positive Jewish identity, the Koret Foundation and Taube Philanthropies have launched The Koret Taube Initiative on Jewish Peoplehood, a grant-making approach that spans the San Francisco Bay Area, Poland and Israel.